 He is married to Anne Botto Tempesta and they have a 22 year old son, Joe, who attends graduate school at Emerson College in Boston Massachusetts.

 Albert Kelly (Mayor, Bridgeton)

-On Thursday, November 20, 2014, New Jersey’s mayors elected Albert Kelly, Mayor of Bridgeton, to the position of Second Vice President of the New Jersey State League of Municipalities.
+On Thursday, November 20, 2014, New Jersey’s mayors elected Albert Kelly, Mayor of Bridgeton, to the position of First Vice President of the New Jersey State League of Municipalities.

 He was first elected Mayor for the City of Bridgeton on July 1, 2010, winning 76 percent of the vote.
 He was re-elected, running unopposed in November, 2014.
 In addition to his service as Mayor, he has volunteered and has been appointed to various community boards and leadership positions, including: the Bridgeton Board of Education; Cumberland County College’s Board of Trustees; Chair of the Cumberland County Selective Service Committee; former City Council President; and Former President of the Local Police Athletic League.

 Mayor Kelly currently holds the following board memberships: former President of the New Jersey Community Action Association; Board Member- Bridgeton Area Chamber Of Commerce; Chairman of the Cumberland County Improvement Authority; member of the County Workforce Investment Board; President of the Cumberland County Black Hall Of Fame; Board Member of the Allegheny East Conference of Seventh Day Adventist Churches; former National Region II Representative to the Community Action Partnership Board of Directors; Cumberland County Empowerment Zone, Cumberland Development Corporation Advisory Board Member for PNC Bank and Board of Directors Inspira Health Network.